thumbliner/thumbliner/toys.md

 ---

-> “Playing football is very simple, but playing simple football is the hardest thing there is.”<br>
+> “The ball is round, the game lasts 90 minutes, and everything else is just theory.”<br>
-> — Johan Cruyff
+> — Sepp Herberger

 ---